-“Testing bottles of Aqua, Aquafina, Bisleri, Dasani, Epura, Evian, Gerolsteiner, Minalba, Nestle Pure Life, San Pellegrino and Wahaha water from India, Indonesia, Kenya, Mexico and the United States, researchers identified 325 particles per liter of water.
+According to the report,“Testing bottles of Aqua, Aquafina, Bisleri, Dasani, Epura, Evian, Gerolsteiner, Minalba, Nestle Pure Life, San Pellegrino and Wahaha water from India, Indonesia, Kenya, Mexico and the United States, researchers identified 325 particles per liter of water.
 However, some bottles tested featured concentrations up to 10,000 plastic pieces per liter.”

-“found 80 percent had the hormone-disrupting chemicals in their bodies.
+How harmful are plastics to our health?
+Here is what Researchers at Exeter University reported when they studied the blood and urine of 94 teenagers aged 17-19.
+They found that “80 percent had the hormone-disrupting chemicals in their bodies.
 Four out of every five British teens have their hormones upset by gender-bending chemicals found in plastics.
 The chemical, called bisphenol A (BPA), is used to make plastics, including materials that come into contact with food.
 But it can mimic the female sex hormone, estrogen, and cause a lower sperm count in men.
 The chemical is also thought to be linked to several different types of cancer, including breast and prostate.”

 The thinner the plastic (such as ‘cling wrap’) the more danger there is that the hormone-disrupting BPA will contaminate our cells.
-BPA is used in plastic drink bottles and food storage containers, and it is often found in protective coatings and linings for food.

 The European Chemicals Agency last year reclassified BPA as a substance of ‘very high concern’ because of its ‘probable serious effects’ on human health.